Business Student Named Employee of the Year by Siemens Audiology

 When the Siemens Audiology group was looking to recognize one of its staffers as employee of the year, Prahal Viswanathan was an easy choice.

-Viswanathan, who’s pursuing a dual degree from the Howe School of Technology Management, saved the company roughly a quarter of a million dollars in production costs by helping to implement new software that improved the quality of the hearing aids Siemens produces at its Piscataway facility and reduced the amount of time between a customer order and fulfillment.
+Viswanathan, who’s pursuing a dual degree from the School of Business, saved the company roughly a quarter of a million dollars in production costs by helping to implement new software that improved the quality of the hearing aids Siemens produces at its Piscataway facility and reduced the amount of time between a customer order and fulfillment.

 Technology, Viswanathan said, has revolutionized his industry with electronic ear impressions.
 Siemens Audiology had the software to manage the electronic impressions on the production floor, but it didn’t align well with other applications on the floor, Viswanathan said, which increased processing time.
 So he put together a team to solve the problem “we came up with the solution, which allows the direct communication between the customer and the production floor.”

 Viswanathan credits his Stevens training with helping him to see the problem from a big-picture perspective.

 “In this experience, I quickly I understood how deep the problem was for the company, because I have a big-picture view,” he said.
 “If I were just a programmer, I wouldn’t imagine the big picture.
 Because of the classes I’ve taken, I can visualize the impact of small problems on the big picture.
 I can think about the whole solution — the technology available, the resources available to fix the problem, how we can work with them.”

 That was the kind of experience he wanted from his education, and is why he hasn’t missed a class since enrolling.